threefoldfoundation/threefold_data/content/blog/stake_tft_become_validator/stake_tft_become_validator.md

 <br/>

 ThreeFold is open-source – its code is public, nobody owns or controls ThreeFold and everyone can take part.
-Through many of its unique properties, ThreeFold represents the next-evolution of the Internet and is the low-level foundation to support any current or future digital workloads such as Edge Computing, Web2, Web3, Blockchain, IoT and the Metaverse.
+Through many of its unique properties, ThreeFold represents the next-evolution of the Internet and is the low-level foundation to support any current or future digital workload including Edge Computing, Web2, Web3, Blockchain, IoT and the Metaverse.

 <br/>